Animage

-Animage (アニメージュ, Animēju) is a Japanese anime and entertainment magazine which Tokuma Shoten began publishing in July 1978.
-Hayao Miyazaki's internationally renowned manga, Nausicaä of the Valley of the Wind, was serialized in Animage from 1982 through 1994.
-Other titles serialized in Animage include Ocean Waves (1990–1992), a novel by Saeko Himuro, which was later made into a television movie by the same title.
+Animage (アニメージュ, Animēju) is a Japanese anime and entertainment magazine published by Tokuma Shoten since July 1978.
+Notable works serialized in the magazine include Hayao Miyazaki's manga Nausicaä of the Valley of the Wind (1982—1994) and Saeko Himuro's novel Ocean Waves (1990–1992).

 History

 Animage was established in 1978 as the first magazine devoted to animation and comics aimed at a general public and not professionals.
 In 2007 the magazine started its online edition.